 Delegating Management of Event Requests

 If you would like to delegate the management of event requests, you can set certain users in your organization or district to be able to manage event requests for specific groups.
-You can learn more about that by reading this article.
+Ask your Client Success Manager to learn more and get help with this option.